GNOME/orca/docs/user-extensions.md

 override.

-If a modal input handler is active, when Orca receives an input event for which there is a key grab, Orca calls two methods on the handler:
+If a modal input handler is active, when Orca receives an input event for which there is a key grab and a matching Orca command, Orca calls two methods on the
+handler:

 - `will_handle_event(script, event, command)`: Return `True` to claim the event, or `False` to leave it to Orca's normal event processing.
-The `command` argument is the Orca command matched to the event, or `None` if no command matched.
+The `command` argument is the Orca command matched to the event.
 - `handle_event(script, event, command)`: Handle an event that was claimed by `will_handle_event()`.